 Norwegian law provides that a decision taken by a foreign court shall not be enforced unless specifically authorised, see Section 4-1, second paragraph (f), of the Enforcement of Claims Act.
 Pursuant to Section 65, Paragraph (1) of the Children Act, the provisions of Chapter 13 of the Enforcement of Claims Act shall apply to decisions concerning parental responsibility and custody (the child's place of residence), and according to Paragraph (2) of the Children Act, a decision concerning right of access may be enforced by means of a coercive fine.

-The Ministry of Children and Equality is responsible for the Children Act, the Marriage Act and the implementation act regarding the 1996 Hague Convention, but does not provide assistance in individual cases.
+The Ministry of Children and Families is responsible for the Children Act, the Marriage Act and the implementation act regarding the 1996 Hague Convention, but does not provide assistance in individual cases.
 The Ministry of Justice and Public Security is responsible for other legislation referred to above.

 Information concerning child abduction: More information on child abduction is available on the website of the Ministry of Justice and Public Security, where further information can also be found on parental responsibility and travel abroad with children.